 The Authority will seek to obtain the highest possible credit ratings on its debt, consistent with meeting the operational and long-term development needs of the Airport.
-The Authority will maintain ratings from at least two of the leading rating agencies for its Senior Lien Airport Revenue Bonds and at a minimum seek to maintain a rating in the highest category of "A" (e.g. A1, A+).
+At a minimum, the Authority seeks to maintain ratings in the category of "A1/A+/A+" from all three rating agencies for its Senior Lien Airport Revenue Bonds.